Summary of Radio Equipment Directive (RED)

 - Module H – Full quality assurance: The manufacturer implements and manages a quality system encompassing radio equipment design, testing and manufacturing processes, which is subsequently assessed, certified and monitored by a Notified Body through periodic audits of the manufacturing plant.
 This module permits the conformity testing of a whole range of products, even of several different product ranges, and also allows the Notified Body number to be shown alongside the product’s CE Marking.

 Many countries worldwide that do not have their own Radio Type Approval regulations refer to European regulations (2014/53/EU), and require an EU-type examination certificate.
 Therefore when addressing a worldwide homologation project, the Modules B + C approach is recommended.

 The European Certification validity is permanent unless there is a change in the regulations that affects to the specific directive that have been evaluated.

 Once a product has been proved to comply with the essential requirements of the applicable Directives by means of one of the three paths defined above, the product shall be labelled with the CE mark:

-For Modules B+C, the Radio Equipment Technical File is evaluated by Applus+ as a Notified Body.
-Applus will issue an EU Type Examination Certificate for the evaluated product.
+- For Modules B+C, Applus+ Laboratories evaluates the Technical File and issues an EU Type Examination Certificate for the evaluated product.

-For Module H, the product family is registered in the Applus+ QA records and marked by the manufacturer with the Applus+ Notified Body number.
+- For Module H, the product family is registered in the Applus+ Laboratories QA records and marked by the manufacturer with the Applus+ Notified Body number.